P4FFos/FitVenture/README.md

 # How it works ?
 ![ ](https://git.chalmers.se/courses/dit113/2024/group-7/fitventure/-/raw/47-readme-update/src/main/resources/fitVenture/ui/images/SystemDiagram.png?ref_type=heads)
+The Hardware part of the system, Arduino Wio terminal is connected to the computer via the USB Type-c cable.
+Wio terminal and client side of the application share information between each other via the MQTT Broker topics, utilizing publish-subscribe pattern.
+Wio terminal is equiped with 3 sensors, and the desctop application has a Back-End and UI sides connected between each other through controllers.

 ### Software architecture
 - The user registers, and can optionally fill in personal information, which the system saves into the JSON file.